Slevinski/slevinski.github.io/series/formal-signwriting/entries/formal-signwriting-in-practice/technical-notes.md

 Treat this list as a release-time snapshot.
 The maintained package inventory should live in the public reference data and library documentation so the paper does not become the only source for ecosystem state.

-## I. Practice is part of the argument
+## Practice is part of the argument

 Formal SignWriting is more persuasive when its real ecosystem is visible.